Routing

 }

-Similarly, we can also disable the default routing for a specific method in a controller through annotations, for example:
+Likewise, you can also disable the default route for a specific method of a controller using annotations, for example:

 namespace app\controller;